Quality, Pharmacy or Food Science Background? Retrain ONLINE for Quality Control or Quality Assurance Roles in Pharma Manufacturing in 15-Weeks

 Image: PVCC

 Take our “Conversion Course into Quality Roles in Pharma”.
-Quickly learn all you need to successfully move into Quality Assurance or Quality Control roles in Pharmaceutical manufacturing from a different industry.
+Quickly fill in the gaps in your knowledge to successfully move into Quality Assurance or Quality Control roles in Pharmaceutical Manufacturing from a different industry.
 Core content developed in consultation with the industry including Pfizer and MSD.

 The Fundamentals of Pharmaceutical Manufacturing Technologies Course GetReskilled